Verga1/Xmas-Pairs/README.md

 ### Content

- - I achieved base game functionality by following this tutorial by PortEXE
+ - I achieved the base game functionality by following this tutorial by [PortEXE](https://youtu.be/3uuQ3g92oPQ).
- - The game uses the Fisher-Yates shuffle to shuffle the cards.
+ - The game uses the [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) to shuffle the cards.

  ### Media

-  - The background music was made by
+ - The background music was made by [Ashamaluevmusic](https://soundcloud.com/ashamaluevmusic).
+ - Sound effects were made by [Soundbible](https//:www.soundbible.com) and [Shockwave-sound](https://www.shockwave-sound.com/).
-   - The card icons were made by
+ - The card icons were made by [Pixelperfect](https://www.flaticon.com/authors/pixel-perfect).

 ## Acknowledgements
+ - I received inspiration for this project from [WebDevSimplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [PortEXE](https://portexe.com/) on their [Mix-Or-Match](https://youtu.be/3uuQ3g92oPQ) project.